erlang/otp/system/doc/reference_manual/data_types.md

 named fields and is similar to a struct in C. However, a record is not a true data type.
 Instead, record expressions are translated to tuple expressions during compilation.
 Therefore, record expressions are not understood by the shell unless special actions are taken.
-For details, see the `m:shell` manual page in STDLIB).
+For details, see module `m:shell` in STDLIB.

 _Examples:_